xqms/graphicscache/README.md

 Most LaTeX editors allow you to enable shell escape in their settings.

+Your PDF should now re-compile faster and be significantly smaller!

 ## Releasing

-Another feature is creating a "release" tarball containing your TeX sources and the downscaled images.
+Another feature is creating a "release" tarball containing your TeX sources and the downscaled images. **NOTE**: This is not required for using the caching & compression features of graphicscache!

 Just use the `release.sh` shell script in your source directory.
 In this case it is recommended to place the `graphicscache.sty` file in your source tree, since your release target will probably not have it.